 03.04 Demonstrate an understanding of how observation and assessment data are used to monitor student growth and development.
-03.05 Demonstrate an understanding of how data from observations and assessments are utilized to identify children in nee intervention strategies.
-03.06 Develop strategies for reporting observation and assessment results to families and staff members. , Develop strategies for reporting observation and assessment results to families and staff members.
-03.07 Demonstrate an understanding of how data from observation and assessments assist in the development of individual plans (IEP) and/or individual family service plans (IFSP).
-Demonstrate an understanding of how data from observation and assessments assist in the development of individual educational plans (IEP) and/or individual family service plans (IFSP).
-04.0 0 Demonstrate knowledge of the learning environment for young children.
+03.05 Demonstrate an understanding of how data from observations and assessments are utilized to identify children in need of intervention strategies.
+03.06 Develop strategies for reporting observation and assessment results to families and staff members.
+03.07 Demonstrate an understanding of how data from observation and assessments assist in the development of individual educational plans (IEP) and/or individual family service plans (IFSP).
+04.0 Demo nstrate knowledge of the learning environment for young children.
 The student will be able to: 04.01 Assess the learning environment to increase accessibility and support inclusion.
 04.02 Demonstrate an understanding of developmentally and functionally appropriate materials and equipment.
 04.03 Identify methods of differentiating instruction to meet the needs of all children.
 04.04 Utilize best practices in educational neuroscience research to plan activities.
 04.05 Explain the importance and role of assistive technology in teaching.
 04.06 Identify the guiding principles, laws, and funding options for assistive technology.
 04.07 Identify types of assistive technology options for young children.